websiddu/websiddu/blog/020-elegant-typefaces-for-the-web.md

 ---
-title: 5 Elegant typefaces for the web
+title: 5 Elegant free typefaces for the web
 date: Jul 05, 2019
 description: Here are some of my favorite type faces that I collected over the years which are elegantly designed for the web.
 permalink: /blog/elegant-typefaces-for-the-web.html